datopian/flowershow/site/content/docs/config.md

-# Basic configurations
+# Configuration

-Flowershow aims to provide you with just enough configurations to get you started right away.
-However, you may want to set some custom things like website title, navigation links in the navbar, or google analytics key.
+Flowershow supports setting common configuration values using a `confing.js` file in your content directory.
+With it you can customize some things like website title, navigation links in the navbar, or set your google analytics key.

-For this purpose, you should create a `confing.js` file in your content directory.
-Now you can overwrite default settings (that can be found in `[my-flowershow-project]/config/siteConfig.js`) and extend them.

-## `config.js`
+## Create `config.js`

-Example of user configurations in `your-content-dir/config.js`:
+Example of configuration in `your-content-dir/config.js`:

 ```js
 const userConfig = {